 Early Reading and Phonics

 Phonics is given high priority at St Christophers Academy with daily sessions in FS2 and KS1.
 Children in our nursery (FS1) take part in whole class and small group ability sessions to ensure that children make a positive start.
-Children are taught phonics following the Letters and Sounds programme.
+Children are taught phonics following the Little Wandle programme.

 Children in our early years are given picture books or reading books for parents and carers to share with their children.
 In FS2 children will be given home reading books when class teachers assess it to be appropriate.
-These home reading books are phonically decodable books from Collins Big Cat, Oxford Reading Tree or another school scheme.
+These home reading books are phonically decodable books from the Little Wandle Reading scheme books.
+As pupils progress they will move through this to Big Cat Collins reading books.
 We also believe that the teaching of phonics and reading should be in a rich language and text based curriculum, where children are taught a range of other strategies to help them become independent readers.

 Teaching staff plan for a variety of reading opportunities:

 In shared reading sessions the teacher’s role is to make overt what good readers do.
 They assume the role of the expert reader, modelling the reading process to the whole class and providing a high level of support.
 In shared reading children can access a text which may be challenging to them individually.
 Reading skills and strategies should be clearly modelled, and discussion should help children to a deeper understanding of the text.
 Shared reading should have a specific focus and all abilities should be included in discussions with differentiated questions.
 Teaching objectives are pre-planned and sessions are characterised by explicit teaching of specific reading strategies, oral response and high levels of collaboration.